giacomoorsi/usa-news-politicization/index.md

 ## News sources

-Previously we introduced some of our news sources and we said that we have some intutions about the bias of those sources.
+Previously we introduced some of our news sources and we said that we have some intuitions about the bias of those sources.
 It turns out that we're not the only people with intuitions like that.
 Pew Research did a study of American public asking what opinions did people have about various news sources, and this research shows that our intuitions are actually reflected by what people think.